sadliak/ucu-distributed-databases/neo4j/README.md

 * Find all items of an order (by order ID)
 * Calculate total price of an order
-* Find all order of a customer
+* Find all orders of a customer
 * Find all items bought by a customer (via their orders)
 * Find a total count of items bought by a customer (via their orders)
 * Find an amount of money spent by a customer (via their orders)